abalesluke/IP-X/README.md

-# IP-X is a python tool for linux that changes your ip for every 20 seconds using nordvpn
+# IP-X is a python tool for linux that changes your ip for every 20 seconds powered with nordvpn
 # IP-X tool coded by: Anikin Luke
 #
 # =======[Installation]================